carolinecappello/tombo-phenology/README.md

 #### flg.morph.data

-BookYear = year at the beginning of the breeding season
+BookYear = The starting year of a breeding season.
+Breeding seasons span from September 1st to August 31st of the following year
-ChickSummSeq = individual chick identifier
+ChickSummSeq = Individual chick ID
-AgeLastMeas = age when fledgling was last measured
+AgeLastMeas = Age when fledgling was last measured
-MS = Mass (kg) of chick at last measure
+Weightkg = Mass (kg) of chick at last measure
-BL = Bill length (cm) at last measure
+BillLength = Bill length (cm) at last measure
-BD = Bill depth (cm) at last measure
+BillDepth = Bill depth (cm) at last measure
-FL = Flipper length (cm) at last measure
+Flipper = Flipper length (cm) at last measure
-FT = Foot length (cm) at last measure
+Foot = Foot length (cm) at last measure
-smi = scaled mass index of flipper length on mass, see manuscript for equation
+smi = Scaled mass index of flipper length on mass, see manuscript for equation
-DWN = Down cover at last measure (no down = 0, one-quarter covered = 1, two-quarters covered = 2, three-quarters covered = 3, completely covered = 4)
+Down = Down cover at last measure (0 = no down, 1 = 1/4 of body with down, 2 = 2/4
+of body with down, 3 = 3/4 of body with down, 4 = fully covered w/ down)
-NestSummSeq = individual nest identifier
+NestSummSeq = Individual nest ID

 #### flg.morph.data

-BookYear = year at the beginning of the breeding season
-ChickSummSeq = individual chick identifier
+BookYear = The starting year of a breeding season.
+Breeding seasons span from September 1st to August 31st of the following year.
+ChickSummSeq = individual chick ID
-RecruitYN = was the fledgling seen again at Punta Tombo as a juvenile or adult (yes=1, no=0)
+RecruitYN = Was the fledgling seen again at Punta Tombo as a juvenile or adult? (yes=1, no=0)
-FlgDate = date fledgling was last seen in its nest, presented as days since November 1st
+FlgDate = Date fledgling was last seen in its nest, presented as days since November 1st
-FlgAge = age of fledgling when it was last seen in its nest
+FlgAge = Age of fledgling when it was last seen in its nest
-MS = Mass (kg) of chick at last measure
+Weightkg = Mass (kg) of chick at last measure
-BL = Bill length (cm) at last measure
+BillLength = Bill length (cm) at last measure
-BD = Bill depth (cm) at last measure
+BillDepth = Bill depth (cm) at last measure
-FL = Flipper length (cm) at last measure
+Flipper = Flipper length (cm) at last measure
-FT = Foot length (cm) at last measure
+Foot = Foot length (cm) at last measure
-smi = scaled mass index of flipper length on mass, see manuscript for equation
+smi = Scaled mass index of flipper length on mass, see manuscript for equation
-DWN = Down cover at last measure (no down = 0, one-quarter covered = 1, two-quarters covered = 2, three-quarters covered = 3, completely covered=4)
+Down = Down cover at last measure (0 = no down, 1 = 1/4 of body with down, 2 = 2/4

-_end_
+of body with down, 3 = 3/4 of body with down, 4 = fully covered w/ down)